 During this time, the crisp weather offers you the most scenic views of the surrounding landscapes.
 Majestic mountains.
-The snow-covered Mardi Himal, Annapurna south, and Machhapuchhre are much clearer.
+The snow-covered Mardi Himal, Annapurna South, and Machhapuchhre are much clearer.

 Ghorepani Poon Hill Trek

-It is the short and low elevation treks in the Annapurna region which is easier and suitable for all ages.
+It is the short and low-elevation treks in the Annapurna region which is easier and suitable for all ages.
 The greatest elevation of the trek is 3,210 meters (no risk of altitude sickness).
 It is popular for its alluring sunrise/sunset view.
 Exotic trek routes, and spectacular mountain views.

 The trek starts from Nayapul- an hour’s ride from Pokhara. and ends at the Poon hill a vantage point of Annapurna and Dhaulagiri ranges.
 On returning, you can either walk the same route.
 Or you can walk to Ghandruk village to end the trek at Dhampus Phedi.

-It is one of the popular, easy and short- 3 day treks around the Kathmandu Valley.
+It is one of the popular, easy, and short- 3-day treks around the Kathmandu Valley.
 Also called Kathmandu Rim Valley Trek you can feel real peace away from the hustles of the city.
 The trial is one of the most exotic routes around the valley.
 It passes through cool shades of dense hardwood forest.

-Chisapani and Nagarkot offer an ethereal sunrise and sunsets.
+Chisapani and Nagarkot offer an ethereal sunrise and sunset.
 Picturesque views of the countryside.
 Since February is the dry season the trail is dry and covered with tree leaves.
 You need not fear leeches and earthworms.

 Short treks around Kathmandu

 Many amazing treks around the valley give you relaxation from the hustles of the city.
 Changu Narayan- Nagarkot.
 Budhanilkantha- Shivapuri.
 Chandragiri hike, Dhulikhel- Namo Buddha -Panauti trek.
-These trials are easier than mountains or high hill treks.
+These trials are easier than mountains or high-hill treks.

-Typical countryside lifestyle is amazing to look at.
+The typical countryside lifestyle is amazing to look at.
 Across the route, you encounter many temples, monasteries, and stupas.
 Farmlands, lush forests, and the 360-degree view of the Kathmandu valley.

 - Since the trails are less crowded, you might miss the route.
-It is better to go along with licensed guide or agency.
+It is better to go along with a licensed guide or agency.

 - Train yourself before you leave.
-Mountain and high hill tours are difficult and need more energy.
+Mountain and high-hill tours are difficult and need more energy.
 You need to prepare yourself for geographical challenges.